Carey McWilliams (journalist): Early years

-Political activity
+Political activity and publications

 The Depression and the rise of European fascism in the 1930s radicalized McWilliams.
 He began working with left-wing political and legal organizations, including the American Civil Liberties Union and the National Lawyers Guild.
 He also wrote for Pacific Weekly, Controversy, The Nation, and other progressive magazines.
 He continued to represent workers in and around Los Angeles, helped organize unions and guilds, and served as a trial examiner for the new National Labor Relations Board.

 His first bestseller, Factories in the Field, appeared in 1939 and ranks among his most enduring works.
 Published within months of John Steinbeck's The Grapes of Wrath, it examines the lives of migrant farm workers in California and condemns the politics and consequences of California agricultural land monopoly and large-scale agribusiness.
-Shortly before its publication, McWilliams accepted an offer from incoming Governor Culbert Olson to head California's Division of Immigration and Housing.
-Over his four-year term (1938-1942), he focused on improving agricultural working conditions and wages, but his hopes for major reform deteriorated with the advent of World War II.
+Shortly before its publication, McWilliams accepted an offer from incoming governor Culbert Olson to head California's Division of Immigration and Housing.
+Over his four-year term (1938–1942), he focused on improving agricultural working conditions and wages, but his hopes for major reform deteriorated with the advent of World War II.